samvera/samvera.github.io/pages/samvera/manager_guide/hyrax_2.1/lease-embargoes-2.1.md

 To deactivate embargoes:
 - Click the “Expired Active Embargoes” tab
 - Select works to release (optionally leave all files in embargo state by unchecking the box “Change all files within work __ to _ status _ )
-- Click button “Deactivate Embargoes for Selected” or deactivate individually
+- Click button “Deactivate Embargoes for Selected” or deactivate individually.
+Deactivating an embargo before the original embargo date has passed requires an additional step of manually updating the work's visibility in order for the work's visibility status to change.